Last updated on June 18th, 2021 at 04:11 pm

 Vegan Carrot Halwa Pistachio Trifle

-I love carrot soufflé, and I love carrot cake, and for the record I like raw carrots, so I knew that incorporating vegan carrot halwa into my dessert concoction will be a winner.
+I love carrot souffle, and I love carrot cake, and for the record, I like raw carrots, so I knew that incorporating vegan carrot halwa into my dessert concoction will be a winner.
 As you can see, I was influenced here by Indian, Pakistani and Turkish cuisine.
 After I decided to use cardamom spiced vegan carrot halwa as the main star of my dessert, I knew I wanted to make a trifle.

 The vegan carrot halwa was made with coconut oil and creamy vanilla coconut yogurt.
-It has a very smooth, soft texture, almost like eating a carrot soufflé.
+It has a very smooth, soft texture, almost like eating a carrot souffle.
 It feels rich, while its still on the healthy side of the spectrum.
-I added some sugar, thats where I made my compromise, but you can totally go for a sugar substitute if you want a sugar-free version.
+I added some sugar, that is where I made my compromise, but you can totally go for a sugar substitute if you want a sugar-free version.
 The vegan carrot halwa is spiced with a little cardamom, to add that aroma that is so traditional for this Indian dessert.

 - 1 lb carrots